saidake/simi/docs/Algorithms.md

 ### Depth-first Search Solution
 According to the above 2D elevation map, only units surrounded by higher units can trap rain.

-To calcualte the total volume trapped water volume:
+To calculate the total volume of trapped water:
 * Traverse units from the boundary.
 The trapped water area is determined by finding the minimum height in the boundary and gradually reducing its range.

 Define a boundary queue `boundary` to store the boundary units and an array `visited` to mark visited units.
 Use `totalVolume` for the total trapped water volume and `lhu` for the current lowest-height unit.

+Use `[]` to indicate visited units.
 Example:
 ```
 1  4  3  1  3  2